hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

     >**Note:** We recommend to use "**Header 2**" for your primary heading, then Header3 for subsequent heading, etc.

--   Insert an image:
+-   Insert an image to a blog post:

-    Small resolution image is recommended (width: 800px)
+    Small resolution image is recommended (i.e.: width: 800px)

     -   Toggle to **Rich Text** mode in the editor (Body area)

     -   Select **+** to add an image component

+    -  In the IMAGE wizard, click **Choose an image**

     -  Upload the image stored on your PC/laptop and select image you have just uploaded.
-If you switch to **Markdow** mode, you will set the relative path to the image in the editor in the form: */img/myimage.png*.

 -   Adjusting image size and its position:

     -   **Method 1:** Using your PC/Laptop, change image size using you preferred image editor (i.e.: Paint).
 Toggle to **Rich Text** mode and upload/select the resized image.
-Switching to **Markdown** mode, will give you the relative path to the image in the editor in the form: */img/myimage.png*.

-    -   **Method 2:** Use HTML code to set the size (height, width) for your image.
-Toggle to **Rich Text** mode to insert your image.
+    -   **Method 2 (recommended):** Use HTML code to set the size (height, width) for your image.
+First, toggle to **Rich Text** mode to insert your image.
 Then toggle to **Markdown** mode to obtain the relative path for your image (in the form: */img/myimage.png*) and and insert the HTML syntax below:

         \<img src=\"relative-path-of-your-image-in-the-form: /img/myimage.png\" width=\"600\" height=\"359\"\>